BiancaMass/Automated_PCA_MDIBL/README.md

 The other variables in the JSON file are numeric parameters that can be optionally changed to fit the analysis.
 Under the *Input files* section there is a description of what each numeric parameter is used for.

- 8. In the terminal, cd to the parent_folder/scripts and run the following command: bash bash_automated_pca.sh
+ 5. In the terminal, cd to the parent_folder/scripts and call the bash script "bash_automated_pca.sh" with two arguments:
+ 	- the full path to your parent folder
+	- the name of the JSON input file (stored in parent_folder/data)

+ The command should look as follow:

+ bash bash_automated_pca.sh ~/path/2/your/parent/folder/ name\_of\_your_json.json

- 9. The pipeline will run and save its outputs in sub-folders in the parent directory.
+ 6. The pipeline will run and save its outputs in sub-folders in the parent directory.
 See *Outputs* for more information.

 ## 4. Outputs